Frumpy9/homieDl/README.md

 ### Quick start
 1. Install dependencies: `pip install -r requirements.txt` (FFmpeg must be on your `PATH`).
 2. Command line: run `python exportify_downloader.py your_playlist.csv --output downloads`.
-3. GUI: run `python exportify_downloader.py --gui`, then use the "Browse" buttons to pick a CSV and output folder, configure options, and click **Download** to watch progress updates.
+3. GUI: run `python exportify_downloader.py --gui`, or simply run `python exportify_downloader.py` without arguments to open the GUI if no CSV is provided.
+Use the "Browse" buttons to pick a CSV and output folder, configure options, and click **Download** to watch progress updates.

 ### GUI mode